awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 + [Aurora MySQL in\-place upgrade tutorial](#AuroraMySQL.Upgrading.Tutorial)
 + [Alternative blue\-green upgrade technique](#AuroraMySQL.Upgrading.BlueGreenBlog)

-## Planning a major version upgrade for an Aurora MySQL cluster<a name="AuroraMySQL.Upgrading.Planning"></a>

- To make sure that your applications and administration procedures work smoothly after upgrading a cluster to Aurora MySQL version 2\.x, you can do some advance planning and preparation\.
-To see what sorts of management code to update for your AWS CLI scripts or RDS API–based applications, see [How in\-place upgrades affect the parameter groups for a cluster](#AuroraMySQL.Upgrading.ParamGroups) and [Changes to cluster properties between Aurora MySQL version 1 and 2](#AuroraMySQL.Upgrading.Attrs)\.
+## Upgrading from Aurora MySQL 2\.x to 3\.x<a name="AuroraMySQL.Updates.MajorVersionUpgrade.2to3"></a>

+ Currently, upgrading to Aurora MySQL version 3 requires restoring a snapshot of an Aurora MySQL version 2 cluster to create a new version 3 cluster\.
+If your original cluster is running Aurora MySQL version 1, you first upgrade to version 2 and then use the snapshot restore technique to create the version 3 cluster\.
+For general information about Aurora MySQL version 3 and the new features that you can use after you upgrade, see [Aurora MySQL version 3 compatible with MySQL 8\.0](AuroraMySQL.MySQL80.md)\.
+For details and examples of performing this type of upgrade, see [Upgrade planning for Aurora MySQL version 3](AuroraMySQL.MySQL80.md#AuroraMySQL.mysql80-planning) and [Upgrading to Aurora MySQL version 3](AuroraMySQL.MySQL80.md#AuroraMySQL.mysql80-upgrade-procedure)\.

 **Tip**
+ When you upgrade the major version of your cluster from 2\.x to 3\.x, the original cluster and the upgraded one both use the same `aurora-mysql` value for the `engine` attribute\.

+## Upgrading from Aurora MySQL 1\.x to 2\.x<a name="AuroraMySQL.Updates.MajorVersionUpgrade.1to2"></a>

+ Upgrading the major version from 1\.x to 2\.x changes the `engine` attribute of the cluster from `aurora` to `aurora-mysql`\.
+Make sure to update any AWS CLI or API automation that you use with this cluster to account for the changed `engine` value\.

+ If you have a MySQL 5\.6\-compatible cluster and want to upgrade it to a MySQL\-5\.7 compatible cluster, you can do so by running an upgrade process on the cluster itself\.
+This kind of upgrade is an *in\-place upgrade*, in contrast to upgrades that you do by creating a new cluster\.
+This technique keeps the same endpoint and other characteristics of the cluster\.
+The upgrade is relatively fast because it doesn't require copying all your data to a new cluster volume\.
+This stability helps to minimize any configuration changes in your applications\.
+It also helps to reduce the amount of testing for the upgraded cluster, because the number of DB instances and their instance classes all stay the same\.

+ The in\-place upgrade mechanism involves shutting down your DB cluster while the operation takes place\.
+Aurora performs a clean shutdown and completes outstanding operations such as transaction rollback and undo purge\.

+ The in\-place upgrade is convenient, because it is simple to perform and minimizes configuration changes to associated applications\.
+For example, an in\-place upgrade preserves the endpoints and set of DB instances for your cluster\.
+However, the time needed for an in\-place upgrade can vary depending on the properties of your schema and how busy the cluster is\.
+Thus, depending on the needs for your cluster, you can choose between in\-place upgrade, snapshot restore as described in [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md), or other upgrade techniques such as the one described in [Alternative blue\-green upgrade technique](#AuroraMySQL.Upgrading.BlueGreenBlog)\.

  If your cluster is running a version that's lower than 1\.22\.3, the upgrade might take longer because Aurora MySQL automatically performs an upgrade to 1\.22\.3 as a first step\.
 To minimize downtime during the major version upgrade, you can do an initial minor version upgrade to Aurora MySQL 1\.22\.3 in advance\.

+## Planning a major version upgrade for an Aurora MySQL cluster<a name="AuroraMySQL.Upgrading.Planning"></a>

+ To make sure that your applications and administration procedures work smoothly after upgrading a cluster between major versions, you can do some advance planning and preparation\.
+To see what sorts of management code to update for your AWS CLI scripts or RDS API–based applications, see [How in\-place upgrades affect the parameter groups for a cluster](#AuroraMySQL.Upgrading.ParamGroups) and [Changes to cluster properties between Aurora MySQL version 1 and 2](#AuroraMySQL.Upgrading.Attrs)\.

  You can learn the sorts of issues that you might encounter during the upgrade by reading [Troubleshooting for Aurora MySQL in\-place upgrade](#AuroraMySQL.Upgrading.Troubleshooting)\.
 For issues that might cause the upgrade to take a long time, you can test those conditions in advance and correct them\.

  To verify application compatibility, performance, maintenance procedures, and similar considerations for the upgraded cluster, you can perform a simulation of the upgrade before doing the real upgrade\.
 This technique can be especially useful for production clusters\.
 Here, it's important to minimize downtime and have the upgraded cluster ready to go as soon as the upgrade as finished\.

+**Note**
+ This technique applies to upgrades from Aurora MySQL version 1 to version 2\.
+Currently, you can't upgrade from Aurora MySQL version 2 to 3 by using cloning\.

  Use the following steps: